kwinter745321/myHA/Videos/video64/README.md

 20 November 2025

+- Update 19 December 2025 (see update below)

 # Scope

 This is video 64 on using the GC9A01 with integrated touchscreen connected to ESP32.
 In this video, we configure two example displays as a ESPHome device.
 For this effort, one device is the popular ESP32-2424S012 Integrated Display and ESP32-C3 device from DIYMalls and the other is the popular Waveshare 1.28 Touch LCD that we connected to an ESP32-S3 chip.